Chris-Idema-WizzDev/CFDC_embedded/README.md

 # Todo

+- disabled CAN before it is initialized by USB
-- test CAN-FD frameslonger than 8 bytes, right now only classic CAN is tested
+- test CAN-FD frames longer than 8 bytes, right now only classic CAN is tested
 - implement bootloader

 # Misc